adobe/commerce-checkout-starter-kit/README.md

 Before starting with the starter kit, ensure that your Adobe Commerce installation meets the following prerequisites:

-### Install OOPE Payment Module in Adobe Commerce
+### Install Out-of-Process Payment Extensions (OOPE) Module in Adobe Commerce

-To utilize Out-of-Process Payment Extensions (OOPE), install the `magento/module-out-of-process-payment-methods` in your Commerce instance.
+To enable out-of-process payment methods in your Commerce instance, install the `magento/module-out-of-process-payment-methods` in your Commerce instance.
 This module enables out-of-process payment functionalities.
 Execute the following command using Composer:

 ```bash